FPynk/CS341-Spring-2024-Archive/luscious_locks/HW0.md

 ```
 What are the values of `sizeof(ptr)` and `sizeof(array)`?
 Why?

+sizeof(ptr) will return 8 bytes
+sizeof(array) will return 5 bytes

 ### Lifetime of automatic variables

 5. What data structure manages the lifetime of automatic variables?

+The stack data structure

 ## Chapter 4